 “Typically, Indigenous Australian peoples present later or not at all in the disease process, which is a national problem.
 If we have registered nurses and other health professionals who are culturally inclusive and culturally sensitive and, better still, culturally responsive, we would reduce the cost of health and associated mortality and morbidity rates.”

-As a regional university with inclusivity as one of its tenets of education, CSU is taking a lead in this area, with cultural competence embedded into courses, as Dr Biles explained.
+As a regional university with inclusivity as one of its tenets of education, we are taking a lead in this area, with cultural competence embedded into courses, as Dr Biles explained.

-“CSU has established an Indigenous Board of Studies so any content relating to Indigenous Australian people is submitted for review and approval by the Board of expert Indigenous Australian staff.
+“Charles Sturt University has established an Indigenous Board of Studies.
+Any content relating to Indigenous Australian people is submitted for review and approval by the Board of expert Indigenous Australian staff.
 This is extremely unique at a university level.”

-Ms Yen gave an example of how this is applied during a course, detailing what master’s students in health services management do as part of their workplace learning.
+Ms Yen gave an example of how this is applied during a course.
+She detailed what master’s students in health services management do as part of their workplace learning.